3 white men, 2 white woman picked for Bill Cosby jury so far

 “No one should make an effort to be on this jury, and no one should make an effort to not be on this jury,” Judge Steven T. O’Neill told the group.

-Cosby, who entered the courtroom on the arm of an aide, using a cane and carrying a box of tissues, conferred with his three lawyers at the defense table.
+Cosby arrived in court on the arm of an aide, using a cane and carrying a box of tissues, and frequently conferred with his three lawyers at the defense table.

-Lead lawyer Brian McMonagle had earlier said he hoped an unbiased jury could be found fairly quickly.
-He said Cosby was “looking forward” to getting the process started.
-Cosby has said he does not expect to testify.
+Lead lawyer Brian McMonagle said Cosby was “looking forward” to getting the process started.
+However, Cosby has said he does not expect to testify.

 The defense had used four strikes to keep someone off the jury by Monday afternoon, while the prosecution had used two.
 Each side can strike seven people from the jury and three alternates.